formkit/docs-content/essentials/custom-inputs.md

 ### Adding slot types

-If you define your own sections and slots in your custom input, you can also add TypeScript support for those.
+If you define your own sections (slots) in your custom input, you can also add TypeScript support for those too.
 To do so, you must augment the `FormKitInputSlots` type to add your own custom slots:

 ```ts
 declare module '@formkit/inputs' {